AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-reference.md

 A _cron group_ is a logical group that enables you to easily run cron for more than one process at a time.
 Most Commerce modules use the `default` cron group; some modules use the `index` group.

-If you are implementing cron for a custom module, it is your choice of whether or not to use the `default` group or a different group.
+If you are implementing cron for a custom module, you can choose to use the `default` group or a different group.

 **To configure a cron group for your module**: